thesamwell/JoystickViewer/README.md

 # JoystickViewer

-This plugin provides additional features and customizability to the popular "JoystickSelfCheck" Bakkesmod plugin for Rocket League:
+This plugin provides additional features and customizability to the popular [JoystickSelfCheck](https://bakkesplugins.com/plugins/view/54) Bakkesmod plugin for Rocket League.

 # Features:
 - Capture and display a freeze-frame of joystick inputs immediately before and after a jump.